toiletpapar/infrastructure/docs/smithers/d00-smithers.md

 ### Baremetal
 Create the following folders under the `secrets/baremetal` directory:
 * `credentials` - This will house all your secrets in lieu of an external secret manager.
+Store as `filename=name of secret` and `
 * `k8s` - This will be where your secret files will live

 Create a file for every secret listed above and put your secret in there.
 Example: